MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 1. When the build is finished, the bottom-left icon displays a green check

 1. When the deployment is completed, the circle outline is dark blue.
-If you hover the mouse over the dark blue, you should see a message appear stating something similar to "3 Running".
+If you hover the mouse over the dark blue, you should see a message appear stating something similar to '3 Running'.
 When you see that message, you can go to application the URL (using the top-right icon) from the route associated with the deployment.

    :::image type="content" source="media/jboss-eap-on-aro/console-open-application.png" alt-text="Screenshot of OpenShift console open application.":::